Memorial Union (University of Wisconsin–Madison): Building it

 The exterior of the main wing was designed by University Architect Arthur Peabody and/or Frank Moulton to fit with the earliest buildings on campus - North, South and Bascom halls - and to complement the nearby Neoclassical-styled State Historical Society/University Library.
 He also aimed it to be dignified, given its role as a memorial building.
 To achieve these ends, he chose a Neoclassical/Beaux Arts style inspired by Renaissance summer waterfront villas of northern Italy.
 The building was clad in Madison sandstone and trimmed with grey Bedford stone.

 By 1925 donors had pledged $880,000, but only half of that had been given in cash.
 The rest was only pledges, and with the fundraising dragging on so long, the fundraising committee feared that some donors were doubting that the union would ever be built.
-So in November of 1925 they went ahead with a groundbreaking.
+So in November 1925 they went ahead with a groundbreaking.
 Serious work on the project did not begin until a year later.
 By that time the project still was not fully funded, so they delayed building the theater wing and focused on only the central core of the building and the Commons wing.

 The winning bid for construction was from Jacob Pfeffer of Duluth.
 This was at a time when organized labor was growing stronger, and many of the regents generally supported labor.
-Pfeffer ran an open shop, but his company won the bid and construction proceeded until some union men refused to work in April of 1927, protesting the use of non-union men in the project.
+Pfeffer ran an open shop, but his company won the bid and construction proceeded until some union men refused to work in April 1927, protesting the use of non-union men in the project.
 Pfeffer shipped in more non-union replacements from Duluth to keep the project going.
 The picketers began to harass the remaining workers, throwing stones.
 Police did not tamp down the situation.
 Things escalated until on May 20 a mob of union men demolished the shanty where the non-union men were living, beating some non-union men and throwing some in the lake.
 The worst hurt suffered a broken jaw, broken ribs, broken teeth, and one man lost an eye.
 Someone also threw ink on the front wall.
 After this and a few more incidents, public opinion shifted against the protests, the UW got a restraining order against the protesters, and things settled down.